renie/functional-series/README.md

 # Functional backend node articles

-For some time I googled for articles about functional architetures for node js projects, from scratch.
-I wont lie, I've got very good articles about functional paradigms but not whole architeture as I was looking for.
-So I've decided to try my own and share, and I would be really glad to read interesting ideas on comments.
+For some time I have beem googling for articles about functional architectures for nodejs projects, from scratch.
+I wont lie, I've got very good articles about functional paradigms but not whole architecture as I was looking for.
+So I've decided to try my own and share, and I would be really glad to get feedback in comments.

 ## Beggining
-So I've decided to start with starting a new project with [ESM](https://www.npmjs.com/package/esm) enabled.
+So I've decided to start with a new project with [ESM](https://www.npmjs.com/package/esm) enabled.
 This will be needed for ES6 modules loading without bundles or babel.
 ```
 npm init esm -y